json-everything/json-everything-docs/_docs/schema/serialization.md

 ## Generating a JSON Schema for a type {#schema-deserialization-generation}

-To do the same kind of validation for the generative case, add the `[GenerateJsonSchema]` attribute and any applicable schema attributes.
+Alternatively, you can use source generation to create the schema at compile time.
+Just add the `[GenerateJsonSchema]` attribute along with any schema attributes.
 You can find out more about schema generation attributes [here](./schemagen/schema-generation).

 ```c#
 [GenerateJsonSchema]